Tim du Toit, the founder and editor of Eurosharelab, was born in South Africa in 1967.

 The book made immediate sense to me giving me a framework that can be applied to my investment process.
 It also motivated me to study other successful investors and research studies that showed long term successful results over long periods of time.

 I completed my Bachelor of Commerce Honours degree.
 At this time I made up my mind that I want to complete an MBA in the USA.
-I thus needed a fourth year of study to gain access to US universities.
+I thus needed a fourth year of study to get accepted at US universities.

 - Investing is buying a part of a business